 Today, the Zoo is home to five guenon species.
-They can be found in various enclosures in the Zoo’s Lost Forest and on Center Street.
+They can be found in various enclosures in the Zoo’s Lost Forest.
 Lesser spot-nosed monkey Sassy is diabetic.
 Trained to accept daily insulin shots, she lives with fellow lesser spot-nosed monkeys Rachel and Lester.

 The rest of our guenons share their enclosures with other species.
 For example, Wolf’s monkey siblings Dru and Amara live with two pygmy hippos, Elgon and Francesca.
 Amara and Dru love to hop atop a hippo’s back for a free ride or swim underwater right alongside them, which is unusual for a monkey.